nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 Monitor the rolling upgrade status for AP resources as described in [Monitoring Upgrade](#monitoring-upgrade).

-### Upgrade Database Protocol
+### 3. Upgrade Database Protocol

 A new version of NuoDB database software may also introduce a new version of the database protocol.
 NuoDB supports explicit database protocol version upgrade which is performed after upgrading the NuoDB image for all database processes.
-For more information on how to upgrade the database protocol manually check [Upgrading the Database Protocol](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/upgrading-the-database-protocol/).
+For more information on how to upgrade the database protocol manually, refer to [Upgrade the Database Protocol](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrade-to-a-new-release/upgrade-the-database-protocol).

 To simplify NuoDB version rollout, Kubernetes Aware Admin (KAA) is used to automatically upgrade database protocol and restart a Transaction Engine (TE) as an upgrade finalization step.
 The feature is available in NuoDB Helm Charts 3.4.0 and later.

-Enable automatic database protocol upgrade for a database Helm release:
+To enable automatic database protocol upgrade for a database Helm release:

 ```shell
 helm upgrade -n nuodb database nuodb/database \